AndreKuratomi/finances_tables_to_db_and_mail/README.md

 Everyone may operate this application, but its configuration may be done only after reading - [A detailed description](#a-detailed-description).

 This application is manually started by clicking twice the <strong>.bat</strong> file 'script_for_bat_file.bat' that can be placed anywhere in the user's computer.
 The user doesn't need to do anything else but he can occasionally open the terminal created by the .bat file during the process and read the messages displayed.

-A brief description of how this application works bellow:
+Bellow a brief description of how this application works:

 <b>finances_table_to_db_and_mail</b> application works with 3 different sharepoint's folders* (ordered by year and month):